-The previous Community Pharmacy Patient Questionnaire (CPPQ) survey was displayed on the nhs.uk website and by the waiting area of the pharmacy and was seen to be very positive.
+The previous Community Pharmacy Patient Questionnaire (CPPQ) survey was displayed on the NHS Choices website and in the retail area of the pharmacy and was seen to be positive.
 A certificate of public liability and professional indemnity insurance from the NPA was on display in the office and was valid until the end of June 2019.

 Records of controlled drugs and patient returned controlled drugs were all seen to be complete and accurate.
-A sample of Zomorph 100mg capsules was checked for record accuracy and was seen to be correct.
-The controlled drug running balance, including the methadone balance, was checked every week by the pharmacist.
+A sample of physeptone 5mg tablets was checked for record accuracy and was seen to be correct.
+The controlled drug running balance was checked every week for the solid drugs and every two weeks for the physeptone solution.

-The responsible pharmacist record was complete, and the responsible pharmacist notice was displayed in pharmacy.
+The responsible pharmacist record was seen to be complete and the responsible pharmacist notice was displayed in pharmacy where patients could see it.
 The maximum and minimum fridge temperatures were recorded daily and were always in the 2 to 8 degrees Celsius range.
-The private prescription records were seen to be completed appropriately with all the required information.

-Date checking was carried out in a manner which meant the whole pharmacy is date checked four times in a year and records of this were seen to be completed appropriately.
+The private prescription records were seen to be completed appropriately.
+Date checking was carried out in a manner which meant the whole pharmacy is date-checked four times in a year and records of this were seen to be completed appropriately.

 The specials records were all held in a file and the examined certificates of conformity were seen to contain all the required information.
 The computers were all password protected and the screens were not visible to the public.
 Confidential information was stored in locked filing cabinets and conversations inside the consultation room could not be overheard.
-There were cordless telephones available for use and confidential waste paper was collected in white confidential waste bins which were removed by the company for destruction.
-Information Governance (IG) practice was reviewed annually in the pharmacy against the requirements and the team had submitted the latest IG Toolkit.
+There were cordless telephones available for use and confidential waste paper was collected in yellow confidential waste bins which were removed by the company for destruction.
+Information Governance (IG) practice was reviewed annually in the pharmacy against the requirements.

 The pharmacist had completed the Community Pharmacy Post-graduate Education (CPPE) learning module on safeguarding children and vulnerable adults.
-The pharmacy team had also been trained on safeguarding children and vulnerable adults and had signed a training matrix to say they had read and understood the training and were competent to safeguard children and vulnerable adults.
-The team displayed a poster in the dispensary from the Wessex Multi-Agency Safeguarding Hub which included a flow chart to follow if the team had safeguarding concerns and contact details for all the local safeguarding authorities.
+The pharmacy team had also been trained on safeguarding children and vulnerable adults and had signed a training matrix to say that they had read and understood the training and were competent to safeguard children and vulnerable adults.
+The contact details for all the relevant safeguarding authorities were seen to be held in a signposting and safeguarding file.